Subscribe to Our Blog

 Most sales teams focus their time, energy and attention on executing the current quarter deals to hit their number.
 However, once the current quarter comes to a close and the next quarter starts, it can feel like starting from scratch every single time.

-Some of the most advanced companies we work with spend at least half of their quarter looking at out-quarter metrics.
+Some of the most advanced companies we work with spend at least half of their quarter looking at out-quarter sales metrics.
 Okta, for example, developed a new meeting cadence to support its aggressive growth plans and an upcoming IPO.

 Instead of following a weekly forecast plan that focused on the current quarter, they alternated between current quarter forecast and out-quarter forecast.
 On the out-quarter weeks, anyone involved in demand generation was invited to attend, including regional sales leaders, marketing, SDRs, partners, etc… and the regional sales leader would discuss whether there was enough pipeline or not.
 If not, a plan would be created.